tiagolr/hxmeteor/examples/README.md

 # Build and Run:

-All examples follow simular build pattern.
+All examples follow similar build pattern.

 Open the example folder you want to try in your terminal